 Many people are familiar with the requirement to begin taking distributions from Individual Retirement Accounts (IRAs).
-The purpose of this IRS rule is to end a portion of the tax deferred growth and begin taxing the monies.
+The purpose of this IRS rule is to end a portion of the tax-deferred growth and begin taxing the monies.

 Immediate single life annuities have advantages and disadvantages and should be evaluated carefully.
 One disadvantage is that, as life expectancy shortens after age 85, the probability of getting the full value of the annuity returned to you during your lifetime diminishes.
 In this case, the insurance company will probably be compensated well for this choice.

 In some cases, an income stream is more desirable than a lump sum of money.
 For example, a couple in a second marriage may want to provide for their current spouse but not want these monies to continue to the spouse’s heirs.
-The ability to name the primary and contingent beneficiaries to the income stream gives the annuity owner the ability to direct these afterlife income streams during lifetime.
+The ability to name primary and contingent beneficiaries to the income stream gives the annuity owner the ability to direct these after-life income streams during their lifetime.